How the Trump Republican Tax Cuts Are Helping Montana

-Montana is benefiting greatly from the Tax Cuts and Jobs Act enacted by congressional Republicans and President Trump:
+Below is a continuously updated list of good news arising from Tax Cuts and Jobs Act enacted by Republicans in 2017.

-Lower utility bills: As a direct result of the TCJA’s corporate tax rate cut, Montana residents are saving money on utility bills.
+Utility Savings: If not for the TCJA, utility bills would be even higher.
+As a direct result (see citations in the list of companies below) of the TCJA’s corporate tax rate cut, Montana residents are saving money on utility bills.
 Lower electric, water, and gas bills help households and small businesses operating on tight margins.
-For example, NorthWestern Energy (see below) passed along its tax reform savings to its customers.
+For example, at least two Montana utilities reduced their customers’ bills (see below).

 Rod’s Harvest Foods (St. Ignatius, Montana) – 3-5% pay raises; base wage raised to $11 per hour; bonuses up to $500: